 Last time we were talking about Simon Rosner - probably the player with the biggest swing out there (even if he restricts it nowadays somewhat).
-Technically speaking, the true opposite of Rosner is another player from the up-and-coming generation: Tom Richards
+Technically speaking, the true opposite of Rosner is another player from the up-and-coming generation: Tom Richards.

 In this blog we have seen and analysed dozens of times the benefits of the compact backswing and we've had many many examples with Karim Darwish demonstrating it on a constant basis.
 Of course, everyone in the top100 is reducing his swing to a certain extent, but only few can reduce it as dramatically as Darwish or Richards, as it generally also involves a considerable loss of pace.